lagerone/singlepageapplication/README.md

 # Single Page Application boilerplate
 A single page application boilerplate project based on ASP.NET on the backend and Durandal on the frontend.
 Weyland is used to build the JavaScript and HTML files used by the application.
-Example views for displaying and updating data is included.
+Example views for displaying and adding data is included.

 ## Building blocks
 This project is built with the following components: